Takemyeye/Takemyeye/README.md

 # 💫 About Me:
-Frontend Developer with experience in building scalable web applications.
-Proficient in Css, Scss, React.js, Vue.js, Nuxt, Next, TypeScript, Node.js, Express, and REST API.
-Optimized interfaces for speed and responsiveness.
-Developed modular components, improving code architecture.
-Skilled in both relational (PostgreSQL) and non-relational (MongoDB) databases.
+Fullstack Developer with 1.5 years of experience in building scalable web applications, both on the frontend and backend.
+Proficient in CSS, SCSS, React.js, Vue.js, Nuxt, Next, TypeScript, Node.js, Express, and REST API.
+Developed and maintained backend services using Node.js and Express, with expertise in both relational (PostgreSQL, MySQL) and non-relational (MongoDB, Redis) databases.
+Implemented complex SQL queries for data retrieval and optimization.
+Optimized interfaces for speed, responsiveness, and SEO.
+Experienced in containerizing applications with Docker, deploying projects via Nginx, managing hosting, and implementing caching strategies for performance improvement.
+Strong understanding of RESTful API development and integration.
 Committed to excellence and best practices in every project.

 ## 🌐 Socials: